Key Themes in Renovating Holiness

 I’m not sure what to make of this.
 A big part of me is not surprised, because I rarely hear “entire sanctification” spoken in the numerous denomination’s churches I have attended.
 I only hear the phrase at district assemblies or used by scholars trying to explain what they mean by it.
 (And scholars don’t agree among themselves.)
 As these essays indicate, most people are confused by the phrase and what it entails.

-If the Bible matters to Xers and Millennials, which it does, and if only one major biblical translation uses the phrase “entire sanctification” and then only in one passage, which is true, using biblical language does not lead one naturally to the phrase.
+If the Bible matters to Xers and Millennials, which it does, and if only one major biblical translation uses the phrase “entire sanctification” and then only in one passage, using biblical language does not lead one naturally to the phrase.
 This doesn’t mean we need to throw it out.
-But the absence of the phrase “entire sanctification” in the Bible does account for some of the confusion surrounding the phrase.
+But the absence of the phrase “entire sanctification” in the Bible accounts for some of the confusion surrounding the phrase.

 I think we are seeing a significant shift in the holiness tradition.
-Young leaders in the Church of the Nazarene are not rejecting holiness nor are they dismissing the multiple ways holiness might be understood.
+Young leaders in the Church of the Nazarene are not rejecting holiness nor dismissing the multiple ways holiness might be understood.
 These essays witness to the importance of holiness in this emerging generation of leaders.
-In these essays, we find young leaders today speaking often of living a transformed life or being devoted entirely to God.
+In these essays, we find young leaders today speaking often of living transformed lives or being devoted entirely to God.
 They speak of God’s holiness.
-In particular, the idea that love is the heart of holiness is present in many essays.
-(I’ll explore issue this next.)
+In particular, many essays argue that love is the heart of holiness.

 Use of the phrase “entire sanctification,” however, seems to be fading.
 A major reason for this fading is the confusion the phrase elicits.
-Millennials and Xers use other terms and phrases, although some of those mean what previous generations meant when they talked about entire sanctification.
-These 100+ essays may be making explicit a shift that perhaps has been largely unnoticed for some time.
+Millennials and Xers use other terms and phrases, and some mean what previous generations mean when they talk about entire sanctification.
+These 100+ essays may be making explicit a shift that has been largely unnoticed for some time.